 Subterranean Termites Live in our environment

-It is unlikely to ever see termites as they live in a closed, high moisture environment in the ground and within timber and mud tubes in our homes.
+It is unlikely to ever see the termites that damage our homes as they live in a closed, high moisture environment in the ground and within timber and mud tubes in our homes.
 The environment that they like is very different to ours, yet they love timber so they live in the ground building tunnels to timber.

-The few species of termites that will enter your home have a preference for certain timber at certain conditions, we have replicated this environment and the timber in the TermiteMansion.
-Those TermiteMansions act as your monitors with specially made timber inserts as the food source.
-Inferior termite monitors that allow timber to get wet and mouldy will not hold termites for treatment.
+All Termites that eat our homes will eat pieces of timber that have been in the ground for months in preference to our homes The few species of termites that will enter your home have a preference for certain timber at certain conditions, we have replicated this environment and the timber in the TermiteMansion™ V10.
+Those TermiteMansion™ V10 act as your monitors with specially made timber inserts as the food source.
+It is termite misconception that inferior termite monitors that allow timber to get wet and mouldy will often not attract termites and definitely not hold termites for treatment.

 This is an old misconception.
-We now know that actually they are more closely related to cockroaches, however we all still referr to them as white ants.
+We now know that actually they are more closely related to cockroaches, however we all still refer to them as white ants.